Get It Done With MySQL 5&Up, Chapter 1. Copyright © Peter Brawley and Arthur Fuller 2010. All rights reserved.

 If you come to this chapter in a big hurry to start your project, then while reading here, start at Step 1 of this how-to outline.

-This chapter introduces relational databases and the concepts underlying them.
+This chapter introduces relational databases and the concepts they depend on.
 What is a database, a database server, a database client, a table, a row, a column?
-How do we map problems to these things, and why?
+How do we map problems to these objects, and why?
 What is a join, a query, a transaction?
-Skim this chapter if you know these fundamentals; if not, take your time to make sure that you grasp this material before venturing further.
+If you know these fundamentals, or if you'll be using MySQL only as a non-relational document store, feel free to skim this chapter; otherwise take your time to make sure that you grasp this material before venturing further.
 We need the concepts and the terminology.

 Databases are lists of lists.